It is beneficial to come to a mutual agreement on child custody

 In Arizona, the parents are required to do the following:

 The Court can mandate mediation at a hearing as well.
-In most cases a judge will order the couple to try mediation one more time.

 If you are facing custody issues, don’t wait to get a consultation from a qualified Phoenix, Arizona Divorce Lawyer.